Civilian Conservation Corps, Oregon

 This picture, take in July of 2009, shows clearly the difference Nuru made for farmers who took advantage of their training and loans.
 These two fields were within a stone’s throw of each other – the field on the right yielded more corn in one season than this farmer had seen in the previous five years combined.

 Nuru International has permanently improving the lives of 5000 people by providing them the tools to pull themselves out of extreme poverty.
 And the amazing thing is their model is both sustainable and transferable; already there are plans to expand the program once the proper resources are available.
-To learn more visit Nuru’s website where you can see their videos summarizing recent accomplishments and become a fan of their Facebook Page where they just posted their latest pictures from Kenya.
+To learn more visit Nuru’s website where you can see their videos summarizing recent accomplishments.

 Using Your Unique Skill Set – The First Response Team of America